The Psychology of Word-of-Mouth Marketing: Why People Share and How Brands Benefit

 The Emotional Drivers of Sharing

 The truth is, people don’t share products or services — they share feelings.
-The psychology of word of mouth marketing is based on emotions which drive us to share our experiences.
+The psychology of word-of-mouth marketing is based on emotions which drive us to share our experiences.

 Joy and Excitement